 Not quite required, but good to have.
 Basically, a simple page to “reveal” that you serve ads, affiliate links, and make commissions.

-If you want your Adsense account approved, you need to have these pages.
+If you want your Adsense account approved, it is best to have these pages.

 TIP 15) GOOD SOCIAL SIGNALS AND PROFILE

-Setup a YouTube account for your website/business, even if you do not want to post any videos.
-The important point here is, add a summary and link back to your site in the channel description – Then verify the YouTube account with your phone; A verified account adds a lot of credibilities.
+Set up a YouTube account for your website/business, even if you do not want to post any videos.
+The important point here is, add a summary and link back to your site in the channel description – Then verify the YouTube account with your phone; A verified account adds some credibilities.